Pwnus/Pwnus.github.io/_posts/2024-11-28-NextGenInCyber-CTF.md

 math: true
 ---

-In this blog post, we explore the challenges tackled during the NextgenInCyber CTF 2024, organized by AfricaCERT for the SADC region.
+In this blog post, we explore the challenges tackled during the NextgenInCyber CTF 2024, organized by AfricaCERT for the SADC region on November 26-28.
 Our team proudly secured 5th place out of 25 competing teams.
 Shoutout to our MVP, [Oste](https://x.com/oste_ke), who crushed all the forensic challenges like a pro! 🔥

 ![image](https://gist.github.com/user-attachments/assets/074500e8-af0c-4095-bcf7-776b349ec62d)